quipper/monorepo-deploy-actions/bootstrap-pull-request/README.md

           overlay: pr
           namespace: pr-${{ github.event.number }}
           destination-repository: octocat/generated-manifests
+          # If a service is changed in the pull request, it should be deployed by another workflow.
           changed-services: ${{ steps.changed-services.outputs.result }}
+          # If a service is not changed in the pull request, copy it from the prebuilt branch.
           prebuilt-branch: prebuilt/source-repository/main/workload
           destination-repository-token: ${{ steps.destination-repository-github-app.outputs.token }}
           substitute-variables: |